frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_communication.rst

 Actions
 ==============
 The video called **Simple Action Implementation** explains how to create a custom action message type usable by ROS Actions.
 It also shows how to write a simple action server and client in python.
-Additional information can also be found on the ROS webpage: `action server <http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29>`_.
+Additional information can also be found on the ROS webpage: `action server <http://wiki.ros.org/actionlib_tutorials/Tutorials/Writing%20a%20Simple%20Action%20Server%20using%20the%20Execute%20Callback%20%28Python%29>`_, `action client <http://wiki.ros.org/actionlib_tutorials/Tutorials/Writing%20a%20Simple%20Action%20Client%20%28Python%29>`_, creating an action message <http://wiki.ros.org/actionlib_tutorials/Tutorials/SimpleActionServer%28GoalCallbackMethod%29>.
+The following code is an example implementation created and explained in the video:

 .. literalinclude:: ../../_static/scripts/ros_communication/simple_action_server.py
        :language: python